ivadomed/ivadomed/docs/source/data.rst

 .. note:: For an exhaustive list of derivatives used in ``ivadomed``, please see our `wiki <https://github.com/ivadomed/ivadomed/wiki/repositories#derivatives>`_

-.. note:: For a demo of data curation, please see script `here <https://github.com/ivadomed/ivadomed/scripts/curate_data_demo.py>`_
+.. note:: For a demo of microscopy data curation, please see script `here <https://github.com/ivadomed/ivadomed/scripts/curate_data_demo.py>`_